 \subsection{Descriptions of Compared Approaches}

-The compared methods in the experiments of synthetic benchmark datasets: \begin{itemize}[leftmargin=1em, itemsep=1pt, topsep=1pt, parsep=-1pt] \item PC \citep{ishida2017learning}: A risk-consistent complementary-label learning approach using the pairwise comparison loss. \item NN \citep{ishida2019complementary}: A risk-consistent complementary-label learning approach using the non-negative risk estimator. \item GA \citep{ishida2019complementary}: A variant of the non-negative risk estimator of complementary-label learning by using the gradient ascent technique. \item L-UW \citep{gao2021discriminative}: A discriminative approach by minimizing the outputs corresponding to complementary labels. \item L-W \cite{gao2021discriminative}: A weighted loss based on L-UW by considering the prediction uncertainty. \item OP \citep{liu2023consistent}: A classifier-consistent complementary-label learning approach by minimizing the outputs of complementary labels. \end{itemize} The compared methods in the experiments of real-world benchmark datasets: \begin{itemize}[leftmargin=1em, itemsep=1pt, topsep=1pt, parsep=-1pt] \item CC \citep{feng2020provably}: A classifier-consistent partial-label learning approach based on the uniform distribution assumption of partial labels. \item PRODEN \citep{lv2020progressive}: A risk-consistent partial-label learning approach using the self-training strategy to identify the ground-truth labels. \item EXP \citep{feng2020learning}: A classifier-consistent multiple complementary-label learning approach by using the exponential loss function. \item MAE \citep{feng2020learning}: A classifier-consistent multiple complementary-label learning approach by using the Mean Absolute Error loss function. \item Phuber-CE \citep{feng2020learning}: A classifier-consistent multiple complementary-label learning approach by using the Partially Huberised Cross Entropy loss function. \item LWS \citep{wen2021leveraged}: A partial-label learning approach by leveraging a weight to account for the tradeoff between losses on partial and non-partial labels. \item CAVL \citep{zhang20222exploiting}: A partial-label learning approach by using the class activation value to identify the true labels. \item IDGP \citep{qiao2023decompositional}: A instance-dependent partial-label learning approach by modeling the generation process of partial labels. \item POP~\citep{xu2023progressive}: A partial-label learning approach by progressively purifying candidate label sets. \end{itemize}
+The compared methods in the experiments on synthetic benchmark datasets: \begin{itemize}[leftmargin=1em, itemsep=1pt, topsep=1pt, parsep=-1pt] \item PC~\citep{ishida2017learning}: A risk-consistent complementary-label learning approach using the pairwise comparison loss. \item NN~\citep{ishida2019complementary}: A risk-consistent complementary-label learning approach using the non-negative risk estimator. \item GA~\citep{ishida2019complementary}: A variant of the non-negative risk estimator of complementary-label learning by using the gradient ascent technique. \item L-UW~\citep{gao2021discriminative}: A discriminative approach by minimizing the outputs corresponding to complementary labels. \item L-W~\cite{gao2021discriminative}: A weighted loss based on L-UW by considering the prediction uncertainty. \item OP~\citep{liu2023consistent}: A classifier-consistent complementary-label learning approach by minimizing the outputs of complementary labels. \end{itemize} The compared methods in the experiments on real-world benchmark datasets: \begin{itemize}[leftmargin=1em, itemsep=1pt, topsep=1pt, parsep=-1pt] \item CC~\citep{feng2020provably}: A classifier-consistent partial-label learning approach based on the assumption of uniform distribution of partial labels. \item PRODEN~\citep{lv2020progressive}: A risk-consistent partial-label learning approach using the self-training strategy to identify the ground-truth labels. \item EXP~\citep{feng2020learning}: A classifier-consistent multiple complementary-label learning approach by using the exponential loss function. \item MAE~\citep{feng2020learning}: A classifier-consistent multiple complementary-label learning approach by using the Mean Absolute Error loss function. \item Phuber-CE~\citep{feng2020learning}: A classifier-consistent multiple complementary-label learning approach by using the Partially Huberised Cross Entropy loss function. \item LWS~\citep{wen2021leveraged}: A partial-label learning approach by leveraging a weight to account for the tradeoff between losses on partial and non-partial labels. \item CAVL~\citep{zhang20222exploiting}: A partial-label learning approach by using the class activation value to identify the true labels. \item IDGP~\citep{qiao2023decompositional}: An instance-dependent partial-label learning approach by modeling the generation process of partial labels. \item POP~\citep{xu2023progressive}: A partial-label learning approach by progressively purifying candidate label sets. \end{itemize}